Halina Zalewska

-Halina Zalewska (1940 - 19 August 1976) was a Polish-born Italian actress.
+Halina Zalewska (1940 – 19 August 1976) was a Polish-born Italian actress.

 Life and career

-Born in Poland, Zalewska was the daughter of a Polish noblewoman and an Italian businnessman.
+Born in Poland, Zalewska was the daughter of a Polish noblewoman and an Italian businessman.
 She spent her childhood in Alassio, her father's birthplace.
-Her career was launched by winning the beauty pageant Miss Muretto in 1958.
-She was very active in genre films,but her career include also a few art films, including a minor role in Luchino Visconti's The Leopard.
+Her career was launched by winning the beauty pageant Miss Muretto (held at the Muretto in Alassio) in 1958.
+She was very active in genre films, but her career include also a few art films, including a minor role in Luchino Visconti's The Leopard.

 Zalewska accidentally died in a fire in 1976, aged 36 years old.
 She was the half-sister of actress Ely Galleani.